A Life in Song

 Magic – Pilot

-This is possibly the very first song I remember hearing.
-It probably isn’t the first song I heard, but it was the first song that I remember consciously concentrating on listening to.
+This is possibly the very first song I remember hearing, or at least consciously concentrating on listening to.
 There isn’t much backstory to it, I was sat in the car with my Dad and the song came on the radio, and I just remember listening to it and liking the hook.
-Whenever I’ve heard it since, I think of that time, as I said, probably because it was the first song I recall consciously listening to.
+Whenever I’ve heard it since, I think of that time.

 Beach Baby – First Class